 The below example of the Python generator function code is very simple in implementation.
 This is the program with the Python generator, which is helpful in yielding the items instead of list retuning.
 To implement/illustrate here made/created some function “firstnaturalsum(n1)” using the def() predefined function from the predefined library of the Python programming language. “n1” inside the “firstnaturalsum()” function represents/defines the non-negative integers which are up to the n1 value. from the value 0.

-In practical, integers actually don’t even take more space for storing purposes, but if the integer is too big, the storage capacity will be somewhat less when we compare with the normal function, which has the return function to get the result.
+In practice, integers actually don’t even take more space for storing purposes, but if the integer is too big, the storage capacity will be somewhat less when we compare it with the normal function, which has the return function to get the result.
 Python programming language provides the generator functions in order to build the iterators in shortcuts.
-The below code is fully acceptable but in the Python 2 version firstnaturalsum() is equivalent to xrange() (function) which is built-in function.
+The below code is fully acceptable, but in the Python 2 version firstnaturalsum() is equivalent to xrange() (function), which is a built-in function.
 Likewise, in the Python 3 version, the range() function is the immutable type sequence.
 In general, built-in functions are always faster than all the other functions.

 def firstnaturalsum(n1): numone = 0 while numone <= n1: yield numone numone += 1 sum_of_first_natural = sum(firstnaturalsum(4)) print (sum_of_first_natural);

 def generator_function(): a = 1 print("First value") yield a a += 1 print("Second value") yield a a += 1 print("Third value") yield a for x in generator_function(): print(x)

 Explanation: The above example is for the yield statement, which gives the series of outputs from 1 to 3.
 The value to return is 1, so to print this series of values, we should use a for statement to obtain the sequence of the series.
 By using the yield statement, we increment the value “a” by 1 and return it each time.